Unit: Molecular Prevention and Therapy of Human Diseases

 Research on vaccine preventable diseases is one of the major theme of our department "Ecosystems and Epidemiology of Infectious Diseases".
 The main objective of our unit is to evaluate the consequences of extensive vaccination of human populations on the microbe targeted by the vaccine, the ecosystem and the human population in order to propose adapted strategies of prevention and new therapeutic tools to face some of these consequences.

-The Bordetella team (Mathilde Arrivé, Valérie Caro, David, Foureau, Laurent Guillemot, Nicole Guiso, Elisabeth Njamkepo, Guillaume Soubigou, Laurence Ormières) studies the bacterial determinants involved in the pathogenicity of the bacteria from the Bordetella genus, the regulation of the expression of these determinants, the immune responses that they induce in the host after infection or vaccination, the spatio-temporal evolution of the bacteria and the development of new prevention, therapeutical and diagnostic tools for the diseases they induce.
-The important results of 2004 were the observation of the duplication of the structural gene encoding one of the major toxin of Bordetella pertussis in some clinical isolates, the confirmation that bordetella are bacteria able to invade epithelial cells but unable to replicate inside the cells and that Bordetella pertussis, agent of whooping cough, is able to induce nosocomial infections.
+The Bordetella team (Valerie Bouchez, Delphine Brun, Valérie Caro, Laurent Guillemot, Nicole Guiso, Elisabeth Njamkepo, Guillaume Soubigou) studies the bacterial determinants involved in the pathogenicity of the bacteria from the Bordetella genus, the regulation of the expression of these determinants, the immune responses that they induce in the host human or animal after infection or vaccination, the spatio-temporal evolution of the bacteria and the development of new prevention, therapeutical and diagnostic tools for the diseases they induce.
+The important results of 2005 were the demonstration of the absence of toxicity of B. pertussis and B. parapertussis clinical isolates towards tracheal epithelial cells in contrast to clinical isolates of B. bronchiseptica; the temporal evolution of B. pertussis population with an homogeneity of the isolates circulating in Europe and no relationship between vaccine strategy and characteristics of the isolates; a very high homogeneity of the B. parapertussis isolates; a similar duration of acellular pertussis and whole-cell pertussis vaccines induced immunity; the confirmation of the protective properties of specific anti-toxine and anti-adhesin antibodies in the animal model and the development of a real time PCR to diagnose B. pertussis and parapertussis infections.

-The enterovirus team (Jean Balanant, Stéphane Chevaliez, Francis Delpeyroux, Sophie Guillot, Céline Perret, Franck Riquet) studies the polymorphism of these viruses, the mechanisms that lead to this polymorphism and the subsequent repercussions in terms of pathogenicity and virus-host cells interactions.
-Recent studies contribute to increase our knowledge about RNA virus evolution with the discovery and characterisation of Coxsackievirus strains that exchange genetic material with poliovirus (in collaboration with the Pasteur Institute of Madagascar).
-Moreover, studies about the interaction between epidemic echovirus strains and their target cells have allowed to precise some important aspect of the complex process (cellular receptors or co-receptors) that takes place in the early steps of the viral infection.
+The enterovirus team (Jean Balanant, Claire Blanchard, Francis Delpeyroux, Sophie Guillot, Sophie Jegouic, Viviane Morel) studies the genetic plasticity of these viruses, the mechanisms that lead to this plasticity and the subsequent repercussions in terms of virulence, virus-host cells interactions and pathogenicity.
+Our studies contribute to increase our knowledge about RNA virus evolution with the characterisation of the Coxsackievirus strains that exchange genetic material with the oral vaccine poliovirus strains (in collaboration with the Pasteur Institute of Madagascar).
+Recent results point out that inter-specific genetic recombination is a common mechanism of genetic plasticity at least for the viruses that are phylogenetically closely related to poliovirus and that this mechanism contributes to the genetic and also phenotypic diversity of these viruses.
+It could contribute to the emergence of new pathogenic viral strains.